Kajang 2

-Kajang 2 is a township in Kajang township Bangi constituency, Selangor, Malaysia.
+Kajang 2 is a residential township in Kajang, Selangor, Malaysia.

 Background

-Kajang 2 is located near Jalan Reko.
+Kajang 2 is located near Jalan Reko, opposite Seksyen 5 of Bandar Baru Bangi.
+The township is hence often considered a part of Bandar Baru Bangi.
 The area was developed by MKH Berhad.
 Kajang 2 is an integrated development designed to become the next central business district of Kajang.
-The town has infrastructure that is well-connected to the Kajang 2's own KTM commuter station, which is just one stop away from the Stadium Kajang MRT Station (MRT Kajang Line).
+The town has infrastructure that is well-connected to the Kajang 2's own KTM commuter station, which is just one stop away from the Kajang MRT station (MRT Kajang Line).
 The township offers a range of facilities including integrated transit shopping malls, educational institutions such as Chinese primary and secondary schools, private and international schools, a city campus, a medical centre, a hotel tower, a corporate office tower, shop offices, and landed and high-rise residential properties.
 The township spans 530 acre and has an estimated gross development value (GDV) of RM5.7 billion.

 Access

 The township is accessible via road from Kajang Dispersal Link Expressway (SILK) from Exit 1805A at Kajang Utama.
 The closest rail station is Kajang 2, situated at Jalan Reko.